 He said, “It is a time to take stock of past results, draw lessons and build the future policy strategies.
 This time is crucial: selecting the right strategy usually means successfully conveying messages to new and remaining politicians and officials.”

 “Europe is changing and we are changing with it.
 It is, therefore, fundamental to adapt to this new political context in order to represent our construction SMEs’ interests in the best way,” he added.

-The ECB’s manifesto has six recommendations for the 2019-2024 European legislative term: an inclusive economic growth, fair internal market, sustainable buildings, digital single market, more, better and safer jobs and suitable standards.
+The EBC’s manifesto has six recommendations for the 2019-2024 European legislative term: an inclusive economic growth, fair internal market, sustainable buildings, digital single market, more, better and safer jobs and suitable standards.